-The steering shaft must be lubricated at the intervals specified in the periodic maintenance and lubrication chart.
+The steering shaft must be lubricated by a Yamaha dealer at the intervals specified in the periodic maintenance and lubrication chart.

-Recommended Jubricant: Lithium-soap-based grease
+Recommended Jubricant: Lithium-soap-based grease EBU29184

 Battery

 This model is equipped with a VRLA (Valve Regulated Lead Acid) battery.
 There is no need to check the electrolyte or to add distilled water.
 However, the battery lead connections need to be checked and, if necessary, tightened.